 Job Seeker Visa benefits

-- It is a relatively fast and easy process
+- It’s a relatively fast and easy process.

-- Getting a valid job seeker visa gives a chance to look for suitable job opportunities and attend interviews in Germany personally
+- Getting a valid Job Seeker visa allows one to look for suitable job opportunities and attend interviews in Germany personally.

-- Once the candidate gets an employment offer, he/she can apply for an EU Blue Card without leaving the country
+- Once the candidate gets an employment offer, they can apply for an EU Blue Card without leaving the country.

-- No language exam test as a requirement for applying for the job seeker visa unlike most of the immigration visas
+- No language test is required for applying for the Job Seeker visa, unlike most immigration visas.

-- Once the applicant completes 5 years of working on the German Work Visa, he/she is eligible to apply for permanent residency of Germany
+- Once the applicant completes 5 years of working on the German Work Visa, they are eligible to apply for permanent residency in Germany.

-All applications can be made at the German Embassy New Delhi as well as the Bangalore, Mumbai, Chennai and Kolkata Consulate General Offices.
+All applications can be made at the German Embassy in New Delhi, Bangalore, Mumbai, Chennai, and Kolkata Consulate General Offices.

-Application for a residence permit can be made in responsible immigration authority.
-If during your studies you have not yet found a job, you can obtain a residence permit from the immigration office (ausländerbehörde).
+Application for a residence permit can be made at the responsible immigration authority.
+If you have not yet found a job during your studies, you can obtain a residence permit from the immigration office (ausländerbehörde).
 It will give you 18 months for a job search.

-Some points might sound obvious, but I say it anyway.
+Some points might sound obvious, but we will mention them anyway:

 1. Quality of life

-No pollution anymore, high standards of living, no traffic jams, safety and security, no VIP culture – all people are the same rule.
+No pollution, high standards of living, no traffic jams, safety and security, no VIP culture – all people are the same rule.

 2. Work-life balance

-Germans very appreciate their private time and know-how to separate work and life, on the way probably no one does.
-They’re working on average less than many other European countries, 35 hours per week and rarely do overtime.
+Germans appreciate their private time and know-how to separate work and life in a way probably no one does.
+They’re working on average less than many other European countries, 35 hours per week, and rarely do overtime.

-Many people prefer to start very early at 6 am and finish the day at 3 pm, so they can spend the rest of the time with their families.
+Many people prefer to start very early at 6 am and finish the day at 3 pm so that they can spend the rest of the time with their families.

-Since Germany is a European driver, it has amazing job opportunities.
-You can climb a career later or change companies for something better, as with experience you will add value.
+Since Germany is a European driver, it has incredible job opportunities.
+You can climb a career later or change companies for something better, as with experience, you will add value.

-Employers are interested to have international workers with knowledge of the different languages.
-Germany doesn’t do business locally, they do globally!
+Employers are interested in having international workers with knowledge of different languages.
+Germany doesn’t do business locally; they do globally!
 You can be relocated to other countries if you wish and be an expat.

-If you are working in Germany you are protected.
-German employment laws are generally more favorable to workers, especially their termination protection, collective labor contracts, and holidays.
+If you are working in Germany, you are protected.
+German employment laws generally favor workers, especially their termination protection, collective labor contracts, and holidays.
 You will have at least 4 weeks of them.
-Up to 6 weeks of sick days are paid and 1 year of maternity leave.
+Up to 6 weeks of sick days and one year of maternity leave are paid.

 5. Medical care

-Medical care in Germany is world known and considered to be one of the best.
+Medical care in Germany is world known and considered one of the best.
 Everyone is required by law to have medical insurance, even if you’re unemployed or unable to work.

 It covers all your expenses if you get sick.
 Even if you find yourself in the hospital, all will be paid by the insurance!
-German hospitals are impressive, it feels like you are in the health resort.
+German hospitals are impressive; it feels like you are in a health resort.

-Hope this article helped you to see a perspective in getting a job in Germany and why you should start your journey today.
+Hope this article helped you to see a perspective on getting a job in Germany and why you should start your journey today.